-These available-for-sale financial assets are represented by the company's holding of 54,347,826 ordinary shares in Bowen Coking Coal Limited (ASX: BCB).
-The company completed the divestment of the Cooroorah and Mount Hillalong projects during the first half year and holds shares in the ASX- listed entity as an investment at balance date.
+These financial assets are represented by the company's holding of 54,347,826 ordinary shares in Bowen Coking Coal Limited (ASX: BCB) as at balance date.

 Assets and liabilities held for sale are measured at fair value on a non-recurring basis.